chuenkaiong/multicorridor-crowd/README.md

 ## How the model works
 ### Basics
 - White patches are traversable.
+Each patch represents a 0.5 x 0.5m floor space.
+2 agents can fit on one tile, represnting the upper limit on crowd density of 8 people per square meter.
 - Black patches represent the walls of the corridor system, and obstacles within the corridors.
 - Blue patches represent entrances to the MCS.
 They will spawn people up till a cap of total number of people is reached.
 - Live people are green circles.